Cray-HPE/docs-csm/operations/boot_orchestration/Compute_Node_Boot_Issue_Symptom_Node_is_Not_Able_to_Download_the_Required_Artifacts.md

 ncn-m001# cray bss bootparameters list
 ```

-Each boot artifact has a download URL, as shown in the following example outpu:
+Each boot artifact has a download URL, as shown in the following example output:

 ```
 [[results]]